Zero Waste Cleaning: 6 Brands For Sustainable Sparkle

-But they don’t just stock a variety of sprays, they also stock heaps of soaps and all the zero waste cleaning tools you could ever need (including the organic reusable UNPAPER® towels we mention below).
+But they don’t just stock a variety of sprays, they also stock heaps of soaps and all the zero waste cleaning tools you could ever need (including the organic reusable UNPAPER® towels we mention below and eco friendly mops).

 With a range so large, not everything from EarthHero is plastic-free or free of palm oil (although they do prioritize RSPO certified sustainable palm oil when they do allow products that aren’t free of it altogether).

-However, if you really want to stay away from these products (as we try to do for these reasons) they have a simple sorting feature on their website.
+However, if you really want to stay away from these products they have a simple sorting feature on their website.
 It also allows you to easily find items that aren’t packaged in plastic.

 Additionally, most of the zero waste household cleaning products from Earth Hero are vegan (just check for the symbol to be sure).

-We tend to talk about EarthHero a lot because they’re not only one of our fave zero waste shops, but they’re also like Amazon (except wayyyyyy more ethical and better to their employees and sellers) for the environmentally-conscious shopper—and who wouldn’t benefit from that?!
+We tend to talk about EarthHero a lot because they’re not only one of our fave zero waste online shops, but they’re also like Amazon (except way more ethical and better to their employees and sellers) for the environmentally-conscious shopper—and who wouldn’t benefit from that?!